boystrange/astro/2025-M44/index.md

 ![comparison](comparison.png){:.aside}

-I ran the same processing workflow twice, once on the "uncorrected" image and again on the image that had been corrected by the **Repaired HSV Separation** script.
+I ran the same processing workflow twice, once on the "unrepaired" image and again on the image that had been corrected by the **Repaired HSV Separation** script.
 There is a subtle but noticeable difference in the image obtained through the script in that star halos are slightly more saturated and extend a little bit further (but not all the way) into the cores.
 Also, the script seems to clip the unused part of the dynamic range, so that it is not necessary to explicitly use **HistogramTransformation** after tretching.
-The image on the side compares the outcome of the two runs on one part of M44 (on the left is the outcome on the uncorrected image, on the right is the outcome on the corrected image).
+Aside is a comparison of the two runs on one part of M44 (unrepaired on the left, repaired on the right).
 Overall I'm still not sure I used the script to the best of its potential, but I can say that it definitely improved the final outcome.

 [BlurXTerminator]: https://www.rc-astro.com/software/bxt/